alfusinigoj/windows-kube-samples/dotnet4x-msmq/README.md

 # Testing through KubeProxy

+I've deliberately left front end `Service` specs out of most of the samples and leave that for the reader.
+You can either create your own `Service` or you can use KubeProxy.

 Assuming you have kubeproxy running with `kubectl proxy` you can

 `curl -X POST http://localhost:8001/api/v1/namespaces/<YOUR NAMESPACE>/pods/<YOUR API POD NAME>/proxy/api/message -H "Content-Type: application/x-www-form-urlencoded" --data 'message=data1'|more`